civilservicelgbt/civilservicelgbt.github.io/_events/2023-02-20-civil-service-at-pride-in-london.md

   - london
 ---

+> ## Places in the Civil Service group
+> ### Confirmed places
+> If we have confirmed your place, you will have been sent a calendar invite to your work email address.
+> ### Last minute places
+> If you have not been sent a calendar invite, you can still take part in the parade.
+We will not allocate last minute places in advance; simply turn up at the meeting point at 10:45AM.
+Spare wrist bands will be allocated on a first-come, first-served basis.

 ## Joining instructions

 This guidance is for civil servants who are joining the cross-government Pride in London parade group on 2 July 2022.

-## Places in the Civil Service Group

-### Confirmed places

-If we have confirmed your place, you will have been sent a calendar invite to your work email address.

-### Last minute places

-If you have not been sent a calendar invite, you can still take part in the parade.
-We will not allocate last minute places in advance; simply turn up at the meeting point at 10:45AM.
-Spare wrist bands will be allocated on a first-come, first-served basis.

 ### Meeting points, arrival times, and parade times